aishwaryad6/db-migration-azure-data/setup/README.md

 1. Download [SQL Server](https://go.microsoft.com/fwlink/?linkid=799011&clcid=0x409&culture=en-us&country=us) and start in your local server
 2. Download [SQL Server Management Studio (SSMS)](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) and connect to locally hosted SQL Server database.
 3. Download any AdventureWorks backup database from [here](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks).
 I have considered [AdventureWorksLT2016](https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorksLT2016.bak) data in this project.
-4. Load the data into SQL Server into using SSMS as desribed [here](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms#restore-to-sql-server).
+4. Load the data into SQL Server into using SSMS as described [here](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms#restore-to-sql-server).
 5. To access this database from Azure, we need to have a database user.
 Add an user to AdventureWorksLT2016 database by running the following commands in SSMS:
     ```
     CREATE LOGIN ssmsuser WITH PASSWORD = 'password';